noweverywhere/ruby_tick_tac_toe/README.md

 ## Code comments

 I have littered the code with a few comments explaining my considerations and how I might do things differently.
 Normally I do not comment code like this.
-Code should be self-documenting, and comments should be use sparingly to explain if something counter-intuitive is being done.
+Code should be self-documenting, and comments should be use sparingly to explain why something counter-intuitive is being done.
 These comments would normally be the topics of conversation in a Pull Request.